tranvansang/express-transformer/README.md

 	transformer('email')
 		.exists()
         .message('Please provide email')
-		.isLength({min: 8}) //note that .exists() is required because if value is not provided, transformer will not be triggered .message('Email is too short')
+		.isLength({min: 8}) //note that .exists() is required because if value is omitted, transformer will not be triggered .message('Email is too short')
 		.transform(async email => { // transformer can be async function
 			const existingUser = await User.findByEmail(email).exec()